FACTBOX-Five U.S. midterm primaries to watch in Pennsylvania, North Carolina, Idaho | Politics

 FACTBOX-Five U.S. midterm primaries to watch in Pennsylvania, North Carolina, Idaho

-Here is a look at contests to watch.
+U.S. congressman Ted Budd, endorsed by former President Donald Trump, defeated former North Carolina Governor Pat McCrory in the Republican primary to succeed retiring U.S. Senator Richard Burr.
+Budd, who voted against certifying Trump's defeat in the 2020 presidential election, had little statewide name recognition before Trump got behind him.
+Afterward, Budd rose in public opinion polls against McCrory, a fiscally conservative standard-bearer of the Tea Party era.

+In the November election, Budd will face Democrat Cheri Beasley, a Black woman who formerly served as chief justice of the state Supreme Court.
+Analysts expect the race to be competitive.
 Mehmet Oz vs. David McCormick vs. Kathy Barnette

-The battle for the Republican U.S. Senate nomination in Pennsylvania has heated up in its final week.
-It features Mehmet Oz, a television wellness celebrity backed by former President Donald Trump, running against David McCormick, a wealthy former hedge fund CEO.
-Adding to the complexity, conservative commentator Kathy Barnette has put in a strong closing performance and the three candidates were virtually tied in a recent public opinion poll.
+The battle for the Republican U.S. Senate nomination in Pennsylvania heated up in its final week.
+It features Mehmet Oz, a television wellness celebrity backed by Trump, running against David McCormick, a wealthy former hedge fund CEO.
+Adding to the complexity, conservative commentator Kathy Barnette put in a strong closing performance and the three candidates were virtually tied in a recent public opinion poll.

 John Fetterman vs. Conor Lamb With incumbent Republican Senator Patrick Toomey retiring, Pennsylvania represents one of the best opportunities for Democrats to add to their razor-thin Senate majority, though President Joe Biden's low approval ratings could make that difficult.

-Pat McCrory vs. Ted Budd The contest to replace retiring Republican Senator Richard Burr in North Carolina pits former Governor Pat McCrory, a fiscally conservative standard-bearer of the Tea Party era, against congressman Ted Budd, a member of the House who voted against certifying Trump's 2020 election defeat.
-Trump has endorsed Budd and several opinion polls have shown him leading McCrory and 12 other candidates.

-If no candidate receives 30%, a runoff will take place on July 26.
-The winner of this nominating contest will likely face Democrat Cheri Beasley, a Black woman who formerly served as chief justice of the state Supreme Court.
-Analysts have said the race could be competitive in November, though Republicans are favored.

 Madison Cawthorn vs. Chuck Edwards Republican congressman Madison Cawthorn of North Carolina has generated controversy since taking office in January 2021.
-He has been rebuked by his fellow Republicans for calling Ukrainian President Volodymyr Zelenskiy a "thug" and for saying that he has witnessed cocaine use and been invited to orgies in Washington.
-He also has drawn criticism over a naked video, has faced accusations of sexual harassment and has been stopped twice for carrying firearms into airports.
+He has been rebuked by his fellow Republicans for calling Ukrainian President Volodymyr Zelenskiy a thug and for saying he had witnessed cocaine use and been invited to orgies in Washington.
+He has drawn criticism over a naked video, has faced accusations of sexual harassment and has been stopped twice for carrying firearms into airports.

 State Senator Chuck Edwards leads a field of seven Republican candidates looking to unseat him.
 The seat, based in the mountainous western part of the state, is considered safely Republican.
 Brad Little vs. Janice McGeachin